duality-solutions/Dynamic/doc/BDAP.md

 ## Technical Information

 [BDAP](https://duality.solutions/bdap) is used to create and amend entries on a [libtorrent](https://github.com/arvidn/libtorrent) based DHT (Distributed Hash Table), and utilizes the blockchain of [Dynamic](https://github.com/duality-solutions/dynamic) to provide decentralization and security.

+### BDAP Development Kit (BDK)

+Developers can build their own BDAP based dApps (decentralised applications) by using the BDAP Development Kit (BDK).

 ### BDAP Entry Creation